 Creating a U.S. Play Store account requires a U.S. based credit card, so the next best thing is just to search for “Amazon Alexa apk” installation file for Android.
 The latest Amazon Alexa app apk with voice calling feature is already available out there.

 Set up Guide

 Once you've downloaded the app or have updated it, it will ask you to login to your Amazon account upon its first launch.
-You will then begin the process of setting up voice calling and messaging by confirming your phone number and allowing Alexa to access to your contacts.
-Similar to Viber, it will check who among your contacts have an Alexa app you can call.
+You will then begin the process of setting up voice calling and messaging by confirming your phone number and allowing Alexa access to your contacts.
+Similar to Viber, it will check who among your contacts have already activated "Calling and Messaging" on their Amazon Echo.
 Take note that you'll only be able to call someone who has also successfully completed the set-up process.
 Once you're done, tap on the messaging tab and the fun begins!

 Log in to your account

 Setup voice calling